 Hematology and Oncology

-Hematology and Oncology Chapters (A-Z)
+Hematology and Oncology Sections (A-Z)

 Anemias Caused by Deficient Erythropoiesis

 Anemia (a decrease in the number of RBCs, Hb content, or Hct) can result from decreased RBC production (erythropoiesis), increased RBC destruction, or blood loss.
-Anemias due to decreased erythropoiesis are recognized by reticulocytopenia, which is usually evident on the peripheral smear (see Testing).
+Anemias due to decreased erythropoiesis are recognized by reticulocytopenia, which is usually evident on the peripheral smear (see page Testing).
 The RBC indices, mainly the MCV, narrow the differential diagnosis of deficient erythropoiesis and determine what further testing is necessary.

 Anemias Caused by Hemolysis